 We take all our children, in their year groups, to a wide range of places of interest and fun which are related to the topic work that they do.

-We run an extensive range of clubs and activities within the school week from Year 1 – Year 6.
+We run an extensive range of clubs and activities within the school week for Years 1 to 6.

 We also encourage our children to consider others less fortunate than themselves by raising money for charities.

 Please find below, a list of all the wonderful Extra-Curricular Activities we have to offer here at Manor Lodge.

 We have a lot of fun in Music Club!
 The children learn about various instruments and we play these instruments together.
 In addition, they are encouraged to bring in any of their own to share with the rest of the club.
 We also learn songs, sometimes with movement.
 The favourite activity seems to be making their own instruments, which we eventually play together as an “Orchestra” to The Big Band Song!

 This is a beginners introduction to magic including basic card tricks, illusions and sleight of hand tricks.
 The children will practise a new trick every week and finish the term by showing their new skills to one another.

 A book club for children in Year 2.
 Each week we will share a different book followed by a fun activity related to the story.